Part 2 of CCLP’s 2026 legislative wrap-up, including defending public programs, strengthening consumer rights, and looking to the future.

 In a deeply disappointing series of vetoes, Governor Jared Polis has rejected multiple transformative, community-driven bills that aimed to protect working families, advance equity, and hold powerful interests accountable.
 CCLP is alarmed not only by the substance of these vetoes but also by the growing disconnect between the Governor’s actions and the values he claims to uphold.

 In his own budget proposal, Governor Polis named affordability, public safety, equity, and transparency as top state priorities.
 Yet, he vetoed several bills that would have made meaningful progress on those very goals.
-These are not isolated decisions — they reflect a troubling pattern of obstruction, interference, and alignment with corporate interests over the well-being of Coloradans.
+These are not isolated decisions.
+Rather, they reflect a troubling pattern of obstruction, interference, and alignment with corporate interests over the well-being of Coloradans.
 The message is clear: despite his rhetoric, Governor Polis does not prioritize the people of Colorado; he prioritizes special interests and political convenience.

 “These vetoes reflect a disturbing throughline,” said Annie Martínez, Litigation Director at CCLP.
-“Rather than standing with working families, renters, and those most impacted by inequality, the Governor has repeatedly chosen to side with entrenched power — whether that’s corporate landlords, big tech firms, closed-door municipal systems, or employers trying to deny workers a voice.”
+“Rather than standing with working families, renters, and those most impacted by inequality, the Governor has repeatedly chosen to side with entrenched power, whether that’s corporate landlords, big tech firms, closed-door municipal systems, or employers trying to deny workers a voice.”

 Among the most disappointing vetoes of this legislative session: